 The Adobe Creative Cloud is probably one of the most well-known suites of tools in the industry when it comes to graphic design software.
 Make no mistake—it’s fantastic at what it does and it sets the industry standard with most of its products.
-But there are a lot of open source options to replace many of the Adobe programs without sacrificing much capability.
+But there are a lot of open-source options to replace many of the Adobe programs without sacrificing many capabilities.
 Most are a great starting point, and some are truly amazing by rivaling licensed software.

 GIMP vs. Adobe Photoshop